 - Make time for yourself!
 Take a moment to take a couple of deep breaths.
 Make sure you recharge and are kind to yourself too.

 Stress, anxiety, and depression around the holiday season is real and normal.
 The stressors that come along with the holiday season can create a perfect storm for increased mental health symptoms and setbacks.
 Again, the good news is there are resources to help you manage the holiday season.
 Whether you would prefer to manage your mental health on your own or seek professional support, know that there are options for both.

-For starters, you may seek individual or group therapy at the Carruth Center.
+For starters, you while you are out of Morgantown for break, you can access care through TalkSpace.
 Seeking professional support is a way to proactively manage your mental health leading up to, during, and following the holiday’s.
-The Carruth Center offers individual counseling, psychiatry, and therapy groups.

 Tips to tend to your mental health on your own:

 Exercise.
 Exercising releases endorphins.
 Endorphins are chemicals in the brain that interact with opiate receptors in the brain to reduce our perception of pain.
 Releasing endorphins (exercise) lessens the symptoms of depression.